 Armenia was the first sovereign nation to accept Christianity as a state religion.
 Despite its deep roots, the practice of Christianity diminished dramatically after Soviet rule and today there are few evangelical churches in the country.
 The Tomorrow Clubs are growing rapidly in Armenia and we’ve seen churches revived as kids and families respond to the Gospel.

 Romanians suffered under one of the cruelest communist dictatorships in modern history.
 The effects are still vividly evident, especially in the rural towns and villages where about half of the Romanian population lives.
 Tomorrow Clubs bring the hope of Christ to hurting kids and families in these rural communities, many of which are Roma (Gypsy) settlements.

 The ground work has been laid and we have already seen the Gospel proclaimed in a Tomorrow Club in a fully atheist community!
 We believe God will use the ministry to help struggling churches in Hungary grow in the midst of western influence and materialism.

 Islam is part of the national identity of Bosnia and the small number of Christians are oppressed and often persecuted.
 Tomorrow Clubs partner with local missionaries in doing outreach among children and their families.

 After decades of isolation under an atheist dictatorship, few Albanians consider religion a dominant factor in their lives.
-However, Islam is the predominant faith in Albania where the Tomorrow Clubs are just getting started.
-God has put us together with Albanian Christians who are on fire for the Lord and clubs will be starting this fall.
+Even though Islam is the predominant faith in Albania, God has put us together with Albanian Christians who are on fire for the Lord and Tomorrow Clubs are growing quickly.

 “Let the little children come to me and do not hinder them, for the kingdom of heaven belongs to such as these.”